Maps show Tropical Storm Debby's path and forecast

 Debby slammed into the Big Bend coast, where the Florida panhandle meets the peninsula, near Steinhatchee, a small oceanside town about 70 miles west of Gainesville, at around 7 a.m.
 EDT.
 The hurricane center said it was was tracking slightly inland in the Big Bend region about an hour after landfall, with maximum sustained winds of 75 miles per hour.
 That marked a marginal decrease in power, as meteorologists estimated that Debby struck the coast with 80 mph winds.

-By 2 p.m., sustained wind speeds had fallen to about 65 mph, with higher gusts, as the tropical storm churned along its anticipated north-northeastern route.
-Meteorologists said at the time that Debby was located about 10 miles northwest of Live Oak, Florida, and traveling at around 7 mph.
+By 8 p.m., sustained wind speeds had fallen to about 45 mph, with higher gusts, as the tropical storm churned along its anticipated northeastern route.
+Meteorologists said that Debby was located about 50 miles east of Live Valdosta, Georgia, and 50 miles west-northwest of Jacksonville, Florida.
+It was traveling at around 6 mph.
 Tropical-storm-force winds extended outward up to 140 miles from the eye of the storm, which was expected to gradually weaken over the coming days.

 Storm surge forecast